AlexMercedCoder/tutorialblog/content/blog/2021/3/rustrocket0todeploy/index.md

 description: Building APIs with Rust
 ---

-Rust along with Go have been growing as popular alternatives to many of the use cases of languages like C & C++.
-With a more straightforward and centralized package management systems along with Syntax and Standard libraries that minimize many of the pain points of working with C/C++.
-Go/Rust offer the ability to have a lower level language that creates faster application but still maintain a pleasant and productive developer experience.
+Rust along with Go has been growing as popular alternatives to many of the use cases of languages like C & C++.
+With more straightforward and centralized package management systems along with Syntax and Standard libraries that minimize many of the pain points of working with C/C++.
+Go/Rust offers the ability to have a lower-level language that creates faster applications but still maintains a pleasant and productive developer experience.

-In a prior tutorial I went over Go's equivalent to Ruby on Rails, Buffalo.
-In this interview I'll go over Rust's big web framework, Rocket.
-We will build an API using a postgres database and deploy it.
+In a prior tutorial, I went over Go's equivalent to Ruby on Rails, Buffalo.
+In this tutorial I'll go over Rust's big web framework, Rocket.
+We will build an API using a Postgres database and deploy it.

 ## Setup

 **Prerequisites**
-- Rust Nightly (version of Rust with latest and even experimental features), if you installed rust with rustup then you can switch to nightly with the command `rustup default nightly`
+- Rust Nightly (a version of Rust with latest and even experimental features, released every night), if you installed rust with rustup then you can switch to nightly with the command `rustup default nightly`

 - Postgres 12 or above

-1. generate a new cargo project `cargo new personapi --bin` (cargo is the package manager of the rust work, like NPM is for node)
+1. generate a new cargo project `cargo new personapi --bin` (cargo is the package manager of the rust world, like NPM is for node)

 2. In the cargo.toml (plays the role package.json does for node), add rocket as a dependency.